inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 The MACs don't have corresponding physical layer models.
 They can be used with existing generic radio models in INET, such as :ned:`UnitDiskRadio` or :ned:`ApskRadio`.
-We're using :ned:`ApskRadio` in this showcase, because it is more realistic than :ned:`UnitDiskRadio`.
+We're using :ned:`ApskRadio` in this showcase because it is more realistic than :ned:`UnitDiskRadio`.

 INET doesn't have WSN routing protocol models (such as Collection Tree Protocol), so we're using Ipv4 and static routing.